-On August 16, 2023, the Credit Union completed a \$300 million securitization of approximately \$320 million of new and used auto loans.
+On August 16, 2023, the Credit Union completed a \$300,000 securitization of approximately \$320,000 of new and used auto loans.
 The transfer of these loans was accounted for as a sale for financial reporting purposes, in accordance with ASC 860 Transfers and Serving of Financial Assets.
-An approximate \$1.4 million loss was recognized related to the sale of the loans.
+An approximate \$1,400 loss was recognized related to the sale of the loans.
 The Credit Union was retained to service the auto loans.
 Beyond servicing the loans and the residual interest discussed in Note 3, the Credit Union's ongoing involvement in this transaction is limited to customary obligations of loans sales, including material breach of representation.
-In connection with this transaction, an asset servicing right was established for approximately \$6.4 million.
+In connection with this transaction, an asset servicing right was established.
+The value of this servicing asset was approximately \$3,700 and \$5,600 as of December 31, 2024 and 2023, respectively.
+The balances of the collateral and bond principal amounts were approximately \$219,900 and \$201,500, respectively, as of December 31, 2024, as compared to \$296,000 and \$274,300, respectively, as of December 31, 2023.

-Note 8.
+Note 7.
 Premises and Equipment, Net